andreamrau/OpticRegen_2019/README.md

-# OpticRegen_2019
+### Source code for Dhara et al. (2019)

-Source code for RNA-seq and ATAC-seq results presented in Dhara et al. (2019)
+This repository contains the following source code files used to analyze the RNA-seq and ATAC-seq data in Dhara et al. (2019)